 Progression vs. Recurrence

-Progression is another term used in cancer care, which may be confused with recurrence.
-A return of cancer can only be called a recurrence if there was a period of time in which all tumors and cancer cells were eliminated from the body.
-Progression describes cancer that has not been fully cured and begins to progress, or get worse.
+Progression is another cancer care term that may be confused with recurrence.
+A return of cancer can only be called a recurrence after cancer cells were completely eliminated from the body.
+Progression describes cancer that has not been fully cured and gets worse.

 Treatment and Recurrence